mattobrien415/blog/content/deep learning/boxing_003.md

 [Part 1: Characteristics of the dataset](http://www.mattobrien.me/deep-learning-for-sport-wagering-part-1-of-3.html)
 [Part 2: Modeling](http://www.mattobrien.me/deep-learning-for-sport-wagering-part-2-of-3.html)

-I considered two major betting strategies during this final phase of the project.
-They are as follows:
+I considered one major betting strategy during this final phase of the project.
+It is as follows:

-1) If
+If
 $\text{model probability} > \text{some decision threshold}$, and
 $\text{model probability} > \text{sportsbook probability}$
 then place bet

-2) If
-$\text{model probability} > \text{some decision threshold}$
-then place bet

-The first strategy is a more conservative approach in one sense.
-With this perspective, we include a parameter that indicates if we feel like we have an edge on the casino or sportsbook.
+This strategy can be thought of as conservative approach.
+We include a parameter that indicates if we are confident that we have an edge on the casino or sportsbook or not.

 Allow me a quick foray into the structure of gambling.
 Sportsbook odds are set, not by information, but by popular sentiment as it is revealed by [action](https://www.docsports.com/gambling-terms.html).
 If some Boxer A gets a large amount of action, then the sportsbook will consider Boxer A to be more likely to win, and consequently, payout on this outcome is reduced.
 Thus, my model is attempting to answer the question, "When does prediction based on historic data result in a confidence higher than the confidence of the sportsbook -- which is a function of popular sentiment?".
 In this sense, at it's most stripped down, the model is trying make a totally impartial, data driven decision, and looks for opportunities when public perception is not aligned with historically based signal.

-This first strategy also has a built in safeguard.
-If the sportsbook places some Boxer A at a 10% chance of winning, and the model predicts an 11% chance of winning, then without the safeguard, the model would decide to place the bet.
+Our strategy also has a built in safeguard.
+Suppose the sportsbook places some Boxer A at a 10% chance of winning, and the model predicts an 11% chance of winning.
+Without the safeguard, the model would decide to place the bet.
 This is something we don't want.
-Instead we want to see action whenever the algorithm is confident above some appropriate threshold.
+Instead, we want to see action whenever the algorithm is confident above some appropriate threshold.

-Moving on, the second strategy isn't concerned with the sportsbook's behavior at all; merely concerned with the strength of it's (the model's) own predictions.
-This strategy might be more successful if it allows more bets to be made, and hopefully more money to be made, quicker.
-This assumes the model is accurate enough to exhibit this success.

-Let's examine both strategies, and see how they played out.
-We will start with strategy 1, because is it the more comprehensive one.
+Let's examine what happened.

 #### Strategy 1

-To be implemented, the first strategy required some more data acquisition.
-Historic sportsbook odds would need to be collected before we could compare probabilities.
+To be implemented, our strategy required the acquistion of more data.
+Historic sportsbook odds needed to be collected so that we could compare them with model's.

 In boxing, the bookmaker's odds come structured into a form which is referred to as the [moneyline](https://en.wikipedia.org/wiki/Odds#Moneyline_odds).
 The moneyline is a little confusing at first.
 Generally, one fighter who considered favored to win is assigned a negative number.
 The other fighter is considered the underdog, and is assigned a positive number.